 Located at CCP’s satellite campus, the new 75,000-square-foot Career and Advanced Technology Center (CATC) will provide employment skills in automotive technology, advanced manufacturing, and healthcare.
 CCP is targeting the programs to Philadelphia residents, with a special emphasis on the residents of West Philadelphia.
 The programs will serve adults looking to upgrade their skills, those currently unemployed or underemployed as well as traditional aged students.

-CCP’s automotive technology program currently runs in an 11,000-square-foot building.
+CCP’s automotive technology previously ran an 11,000-square-foot building.
 The other programs run in another building on campus.
 The new facility will enable CCP to consolidate and expand programs connected to entry level jobs in growing career fields that pay living wages.
 The facility will offer better equipment and new technology, to improve alignment of the educational programs with employer needs.
 CCP expects to grow enrollment from about 605 annually to 2,527 at the West Philadelphia campus within five years.

 The new facility will also include space for the CCP’s existing Power Up Your Business program, a neighborhood-based entrepreneurship program for small businesses.
 CCP expects to host at least six workshops and serve at least 20 small businesses annually.
 It will also house CCP’s Pre-College STEM Academy that offers after-school and summer STEM academic and career exploration programming for students from 5 local schools.